MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/faqs-sales-insights.md

 </tr>
 </table>

-**Which version of Exchange is supported for features in Sales Premium?** <br>
+**Which version of Exchange is supported for features in Sales Insight?** <br>
-The Sales Premium features support the following versions of Exchange:
+The Sales Insights features support the following versions of Exchange:

 <table>
 <tr>